Ninja Assassin: Critical response

-The film was not well received by critics.
-On Rotten Tomatoes 26% of 117 critics gave the film positive reviews, with an average rating of 4.40/10.
+The film was not very well received by critics.
+On Rotten Tomatoes, 26% of 117 critics gave the film positive reviews, with an average rating of 4.40/10.
 The site's consensus reads "Overly serious and incomprehensibly edited, Ninja Assassin fails to live up to the promise of its title."
 On Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, the film received an average score of 34% based on 20 reviews, indicating "generally unfavorable reviews".
 While critics generally panned the film as a melange of gore scenes without a convincing plot, some critics commended the film's numerous action scenes.
 Audiences surveyed by CinemaScore gave the film a grade "B" on scale of A+ to F.

 Mick LaSalle of the San Francisco Chronicle described the film as "a gorefest, a borefest and a snorefest."
 Joe Williams of the St. Louis Post-Dispatch opined that "this amateurish action flick is so lacking in personality or punch, it ought to be titled 'V for Video Store Discount Bin.'"

 Entertainment Weeklys Chris Nashawaty wrote "...this slick slice of martial-arts mayhem from the producers of The Matrix is awash in blood.
 It spurts and sprays in geysers.
 And it never lets up.
 There's a brutal (and admittedly very cool) fight scene every five minutes...
 But let's be honest, killing is this film's business... and business is good."

 Box office

 Ninja Assassin opened at #6 at the North American box office earning $13,316,158 in its first opening weekend.
 The film grossed $61,601,280, of which $38,122,883 was from North America.
-In Japan, this film opened on the March 6, 2010 in only one movie theater in Shinjuku and then also opened on the March 20 in Osaka.
+In Japan, this film opened on March 6, 2010, in only one movie theater in Shinjuku and then also opened on March 20 in Osaka.
 Ninja Assassin earned 2,214,000 yen (Approximately $25,672 U.S.) during its first opening weekend in Shinjuku.